DVDAGames/elite-dangerous-journal-server/README.md

 - **serviceName**: `String` name for network discovery service; defaults to `Elite: Dangerous Journal Server`
 - **discovery**: `Boolean` should network discovery be enabled; defaults to `true`
+- **headers**: `Object` an optional Object of headers you'd like added to the broadcast;
+these properties will exist in the broadcast data outside of the `payload` property which will contain the Journal Event.

 **NOTE**: If only providing a `port` you can just pass the `Number` into the constructor and don't need to provide a configuration Object.

+**NOTE**: If the `headers` property contains any of the default header properties that the Journal Server already plans to send, those headers will be overwritten by the default headers.

 #### Basic Server Example